Picking a bank and opening an account is one of the first things you need to do as a Newcomer to Canada.

 - Special limited cash offers

-Special Offer: Get $150 when you open a TD Unlimited Chequing Account and complete any 2 of the following within 6 months: online bill payments of at least $50, recurring deposit from your employer/government or recurring pre-authorized deposit of at least $50.
+Special Offer: Get a cash bonus of $300 when you open a TD Unlimited Chequing Account by January 31, 2024, and complete any 2 of the following on or before March 31, 2024: online bill payments of at least $50, recurring deposit from your employer/government or recurring pre-authorized deposit of at least $50.

 6. National Bank Newcomers Account